 I broke off a relationship in October 2009 where I was an authorized user on several credit cards.
 My ex-girlfriend told me she removed me as authorized user.
 Can I get those accounts deleted off my credit report since I am not legally responsible for those debts?
 If so, how do I go about doing it?

 Because authorized users are not responsible for the debt, lenders typically will remove your name from the accounts upon request.
 If your former girlfriend has not already contacted them, you may make the request yourself.
-As soon as they remove your name and report that to the credit reporting companies, the accounts will be deleted from your credit history.
+You can then contact Experian and request that the account be removed from your credit report.

 Until you can get the situation resolved, you don't have to worry that your girlfriend can ruin your credit if she misses payments.
 To protect authorized users from debt over which they have no control, Experian automatically removes any authorized user account that contains negative payment history.

-Needless to say, it is not so simple to remove your name if you are a joint owner of the account and there is an outstanding balance.
+It is more difficult to remove your name if you are a joint owner of the account and there is an outstanding balance.
+As a joint account holder you share full responsibility for the debt under the terms of the contract.

 Thanks for asking.